Substitutes/Temporary Run Vacancies Clause Samples

 Substitutes/Temporary Run Vacancies.
-1. If there is a temporary vacancy in the driving schedule due to the illness or absence of another driver, such temporary run shall be offered to drivers, on the basis of seniority, who can accommodate it in their regular driving schedule.
+1. If there is a temporary vacancy in the driving schedule due to the illness or absence of another driver, such temporary run shall be offered to drivers, on the basis of seniority, who have room in their regular driving schedule to accommodate the run, but not in violation of Section A.8. of this Article.
 Drivers need not be able to drive the entire schedule to be awarded the run.
-If no such driver(s) is available, it shall be offered to substitute drivers on a rotational basis according to their seniority.
+If no such driver(s) is available, it shall be offered to substitute drivers.
+2. In no event shall runs or field trips be assigned to a non-regular driver when bargaining unit members are available.

 Substitutes/Temporary Run Vacancies a.
 In case of emergency or whenever, for a temporary time, there is an insufficient number of qualified drivers readily available to properly handle all driving assignments, the Employer may cover such assignments with qualified non-bargaining unit employees.